Anmol-Singh-Jaggi/pomodoro-hard-mode/README.md

 # pomodoro-hard-mode
-A pomodoro timer that is hard to ignore.
+A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer that is hard to ignore.
+Different from other gazillion timers because it will force you to take a break, no matter you like it or not.
+Useful for stubborn/stupid people like me who ignore normal soft timers despite being suffering from neck/back/eyes strain.

 ## Intro